-We don’t predict the #plantmom trend is going away anytime soon... and it’s a nice way to add a welcoming natural element to the sleek lines of a good MCM dining set.
-(Bonus points if your pothos trails dramatically into your bar cart.)
+Honestly, we don’t predict the #plantmom trend is going away anytime soon—which is great.
+It’s a nice way to add a welcoming natural element to the sleek lines of a good MCM dining set.
+(Bonus points if your pothos trail dramatically into your bar cart.)

 Make Room for Mirrors

-We all know the old trick about mirrors making rooms feel bigger, but in a dining room, they do so much more—from elevating the vibe of your next soirée to dramatically reflecting candlelight from your tablescape, mirrors can really do wonders when placed the right way.
+We all know the old trick about mirrors making rooms feel bigger, but in a dining room, they do so much more.
+From elevating the vibe of your next soirée to dramatically reflecting candlelight from your tablescape, mirrors can really do wonders when placed the right way.
 In a dining room, you can opt for smaller, round mirrors to get the look you want.

 Try topping off double doors with a set of mirrors to amplify the elegant effect.